China jails human rights lawyer for state subversion - ExBulletin

 China has jailed a human rights lawyer for three and a half years for subverting the state, his family said Thursday, in the latest blow to the country’s beleaguered civil society under President Xi Jinping.

-Chang Weiping was sentenced by a court in northwest China’s Shaanxi province, his wife Chen Zijuan confirmed to AFP.
+Chang Weiping was sentenced by a court in northwestern China’s Shaanxi province, his wife Chen Zijuan confirmed to AFP.

 Known for advocating for the rights of workers, women and religious and sexual minorities, Chang was seized by authorities in 2020 after releasing a video alleging he had been tortured during a previous detention.

-He was later charged with the crime of “subversion of state power” and tried behind closed doors last year.
+He was later charged with the crime of subverting state power and tried behind closed doors last year.

 His sentence means he will be eligible for release in July 2024, according to the US-based Chen, adding that her husband appeared to be in poor health.